Relative Hilbert Scheme of Points: Projective Plane and One line

+In other words consider a cycle $C$ in the class Let $\gamma$ be the representative of $\alpha_1$ that the point with multiplicity $a$ is supported over it.
+By considering the location of the point with multiplicity $a$ along $\gamma$ one gets a map from $C$ to $\PO$.
+The fiber over zero of the family is the cycle $\alpha$ that we started with.
+The fiber over infinity $C_{\infty}$ is obtained as the point with multiplicity $a$ goes to $D$.
+By the moduli description of the points of the relative Hilbert scheme the limit of the family is given as follows:

+Let $T$ be the expanded degeneration of $\PP^2$ which contains $C$.
+We blow up $T \times \PO$ along the subscheme $D\times \{ \infty \}$.
+The exceptional divisor is the projectivization of the normal bundle of $D\subset \mathbb{P}^2$.
+Hence we get a configuration with an extra bubble.
+The new bubble is attached to the base $\mathbb{P}^2$.
+Hence the index of all the bubbles in $\beta$ is shifted by one.
+For the points supported on the first bubble of $C_{\infty}$ we have:

-\begin{itemize} \item The point that we moved to the special divisor will be go to a point supported on a point in the first bubble. \item Each point with support in the bubbles, say the $i^{th}$-bubble, will go to the $(i+1)^{th}$-bubble . \item Each point in $\PP^2 \setminus D$ which was supported on a line or on the whole plane might go to the first bubble, and if this happens a point supported on line will go to a point on the first bubble which is supported on the point of intersection of that line and the special divisor,and a point supported on the whole plane will go to a point in the first bubble that is supported on the whole special divisor. \end{itemize}
+\begin{itemize} \item The point with multiplicity $a$ is moved to the special divisor.
+Hence we have a point supported over the intersection of $D$ and $\gamma$ in the first bubble. \item Each point in $\PP^2 \setminus D$ which was supported on a line or on the whole plane might go to the the intersection of that cycle and $D$.
+If this point is supported on a line, it will be supported over the intersection of that line and the special divisor.
+If the point is supported on the whole plane (i.e. $\alpha_2[i]$) it will be supported on the whole special divisor. \end{itemize}

-By looking at fiber over zero and infinity, in the first case we get the following relation:
+By looking at fibers over zero and infinity, in this case we get the following relation:

-where $\beta^{+q}=\displaystyle\prod_{i\in B}\beta_{a_i}^{n_i+q}[m_i]$ for $q \in \mathbb{N}$
+where $\beta^{+q}=\displaystyle\prod_{i\in B}\beta_{a_i}^{n_i+q}[m_i]$ for $q \in \mathbb{N}$.

+In the second case the point is supported on a line.
+We denote this line by $\ell$ and the intersection of this line with the special divisor by $p$.
+The projectivized tangent space at $p$ is $\PO$ and so we can rotate $\ell$ around $p$ in this $\PO$.

-In the second case if we move a point supported on a one-cycle, which was represented by $\alpha_1[a]$, to the special divisor, we will get a family over $\PO$ with fiber over infinity consists of cycles with these properties:
+In this case we move a point supported on a one-cycle to the special divisor.
+In other words we consider the cycle $C'$ in the class We swipe $\mathbb{P}^2$ by rotating the line $\ell$.
+By projection to the location of the point with multiplicity $a$ we land on a rotated copy of $\ell$.
+This way we get a family over $\PO$.
+The fiber over zero is the cohomology class that we started with.
+The fiber over infinity is computed as in the previous case.
+It consists of cycles with these properties:

-\begin{itemize} \item The point that we moved to the special divisor will go to a point on the first bubble supported on the whole line. \item Each point with support in the bubbles, say the $i^{th}$-bubble, will go to the $(i+1)^{th}$-bubble. \item A point in $\PP^2 \setminus D$ which was supported on a line or on the whole plane might go to the first bubble, and the the new point will be supported on a point or the whole divisor (respectively). \end{itemize}
+\begin{itemize} \item The point that we moved to the special divisor will go to a point on the first bubble supported on the whole line. \item Each point with support in the bubbles, say the $i^{th}$-bubble, will go to the next bubble ($(i+1)^{th}$-bubble). \item A point in $\PP^2 \setminus D$ which was supported on a line or on the whole plane might go to the first bubble, and the the new point will be supported on a point or the whole divisor (respectively). \end{itemize}